History

 Retailing for £56694.03 ($75,200) in 5-speed manual form, the 2.2-litre Z3 is not a cheap toy.
 It's more expensive than the Audi TT, Honda S2000, Saab 9-3 Turbo convertible and considerably more than the Alfa GTV twin-spark - even the top-line 162kW V6 version.
 Perhaps the nearest comparison, however, is the supercharged Mercedes SLK200K, which starts at a hefty £ 65288.61 ($86,600) - and then there's the Porsche Boxster, which steps onto the blocks at nearly 110k.

-the Z3 2.2 should not go overlooked - (Check out the 2.2 data on the next page, it is impressive) it is a very good all-round package.
+With some of its competition cheaper and some of it more expensive, the Z3 stacks up reasonably well in the marketplace.
+So, if you're after a prestige convertible with a bit of poke, the Z3 2.2 should not go overlooked - (Check out the 2.2 data on the next page, it is impressive) it is a very good all-round package.
 Forget what everyone says about the base model Z3s.

-Review courtesy AutoSpeed-Author: By Michael Knowling)
+(Review courtesy AutoSpeed-Author: By Michael Knowling)

 Even with the 1.8 and 1.9 these models are above average of most domestic cars on the road and one must also remember we are talking about two seaters, light weight with muscle, however some may argue they lack the 'umpf', it is really down to what is your comparison, if you drive a 2 litre or above then perhaps your opinion is valid based on perception, so get a Z3 with a 2 litre engine, upgrade rather than downgrade, especially if one wishes to judge the performance of the 1.8 and 1.9.
 The 1.8 and 1.9 Z3's are still performance cars and can out perform cars such as the Mazda M5 with their lower rated engines.
 Food for Thought!